-If the child and his or her parent are going to move to Sweden at the same time, the parent can also apply for the child in his or her own application.
+If a child and a parent who do not have a residence permit will be moving to Sweden at the same time, the parent can apply for the child as part of their own application.

-For the Swedish Migration Agency to be able to process the child's application for a residence permit, the application has to be made by an adult.
-It can be a parent or another adult.
-If an adult other than the child's parent applies on behalf of the child, the person making the application has to show that he or she is entitled to represent the child in his or her country of origin.
+In order for the Swedish Migration Agency to be able to process the child’s residence permit application, the application must be submitted by an adult.
+This can be a parent or another adult.
+If an adult other than the child's parent is applying on behalf of the child, the person submitting the application must show that they have the right to represent the child in the child’s country of origin.

 Residence permit requirements

-For a child of someone living in Sweden to be given a residence permit
+For a child of someone living in Sweden to be granted a residence permit

-- the child must be under 18 years and unmarried
+- the child must be under 18 years of age and unmarried

-- the parent in Sweden must have a residence permit or a permanent residence permit
+- the parent must have a residence permit, a permanent residence permit or Swedish citizenship

-- the parent must be able to support him/herself and the child, and have a home of sufficient size and standard for them to live in.
+- the parent must, in most cases, be able to support themselves and the child, and have a home of sufficient size and standard for them to live in.

 The following has to be included with your child’s application